-• For details about how folders are organized in memory, see "Memory Folder Structure" (page 224).
+• For details about how folders are organized in memory, see "Memory Folder Structure" (page 239).

 Name and Maximum Number Allowed Example File Each folder can contain up to 9999 files named CIMG0001 through CIMG9999.
 The extension on the file name depends on the file type.
 If a folder already contains 9999 files, recording another file will cause a new folder to be created automatically.
-26th file name: CIMG 0026.
-JPG Serial number Extension (4 digits) Folders Folders are named from 100CASIO to 999CASIO There can be up to 900 folders.
-The BEST SHOT mode (page 87) includes a sample scene that optimizes settings for auction site images.
-Depending on your camera model, the sample scene is named either "For eBay" or "Auction".
-Images recorded with the eBay scene are stored in a folder named "100_EBAY".
-Images recorded with the Auction scene are stored in a folder named "100_AUCT".
-100th folder name: 100 CASIO Serial number (3 digits)
+26th file name: CIMG0026.JPG Serial number Extension (4 digits) Folders Folders are named from 100CASIO to 999CASIO • There can be up to 900 folders.
+The BEST SHOT mode (page 97) includes a sample scene that optimizes settings for auction site images.
+Depending on your camera model, the sample scene is named either "For eBay" or "Auction". - Images recorded with the eBay scene are stored in a folder named "100_EBAY". - Images recorded with the Auction scene are stored in a folder named "100_AUCT".
+The BEST SHOT mode (page 97) also has a scene (named "For YouTube") that optimizes movie settings for YouTube.
+Images recorded with the YouTube scene are stored in a folder named "100YOUTB".
+100th folder name: 100CASIO Serial number (3 digits)

 - You can view folder and file names on your computer.
-For details about how file names are displayed on the camera's monitor screen, see page 229. - The total number of folders and files that is allowed depends on the image size and quality, and capacity of the memory card being used for storage.
+For details about how file names are displayed on the camera's monitor screen, see page 244. - The total number of folders and files that is allowed depends on the image size and quality, and capacity of the memory card being used for storage.